 Five years ago, I posted this picture on Facebook of peppers I had just harvested from my backyard garden.

-Within minutes of posting it, I received a message from a Sicilian friend living in Germany, Francesco Strazzanti, with the following message, “Peperonata!”
+Within minutes of posting it, I received a message from my Sicilian friend Francesco Strazzanti, with the following message, “Peperonata!”

-Francesco is a fantastic cook; so when he talks, I listen.
+Francesco is a fantastic cook; when he talks, I listen.
 I had never heard of peperonata.
-When I Googled it and learned it was a stew made with sweet bell peppers (“peperoni” in Italian), onions, and tomatoes, I realized I knew exactly what peperonata was — I just never knew the dish had a name.
+When I Googled it and learned it was a stew made with sweet bell peppers, onions, and tomatoes, I realized I knew exactly what peperonata was — I just never knew it had a name.

 The core ingredients are all pretty much the same, a variation of vegetables typically grown in a summer Italian kitchen garden: tomatoes, peppers, onions, zucchini, eggplant, garlic, basil, and parsley.
 These are MY VEGGIES!
 I garden just to watch these beauties grow and then to have a quiet kitchen in which to prepare them in delicious and creative ways.
 The bonus is the connection I feel to my mother and grandmothers when I make their recipes.